klarman-cell-observatory/Perturb-CITE-seq/README.md

 ![Computational Pipeline](https://github.com/klarman-cell-observatory/Perturb-CITE-seq/blob/main/computational_pipeline.png)

+### Pre-processing of single-cell data

+Expression matrices, representing Unique Molecular Identifier (UMI) counts for both scRNA-seq and CITE-seq data were obtained using the Cumulus version 0.14.0 implementation of the CellRanger v.3 workflow with genome reference GRCh38 v3.0.0 and default parameters [2].
+Cells with fewer than 200 detected genes or with >18% of detected genes labeled mitochondrial were removed from subsequent analysis.
+Genes detected in fewer than 200 cells were also removed from further analysis.

 ## Citations

 [1] Li, et al. MAGeCK enables robust identification of essential genes from genome-scale CRISPR/Cas9 knockout screens.
 Genome Biology 15:554 (2014)

+[2] Li, B., Gould, J., Yang, Y. et al. Cumulus provides cloud-based data analysis for large-scale single-cell and single-nucleus RNA-seq.
+Nat Methods 17, 793–798 (2020). https://doi.org/10.1038/s41592-020-0905-x